atoms-to-intelligence/tapestry/README.md

-# Compressed Sensing Algorithms for Pooled Sampling and Testing using qPCR
+# Compressed Sensing Algorithms for Sample Pooling and Testing using qPCR

 Code for the algorithms used in the following papers:
 * Sabyasachi Ghosh, et al. "Tapestry: A Single-Round Smart Pooling Technique for